 Can my spouse work in Canada while I'm on a work permit?

 If your work permit is for a TEER 0 or 1 occupation (RN, NP, nursing coordinator), your spouse is eligible for an open work permit.
-For TEER 2 (LPN) or TEER 3 positions, spousal work permits may be available depending on your specific permit type and province.
+For TEER 2 (LPN) or TEER 3 positions, spousal work permits may be available depending on your permit type and province.

 What if my CRS score is too low for a healthcare draw?